-Hi, my name is Kerrie McLaughlin, I run a small counselling practice offering a one-to-one adult counselling service to clients within Sutton Coldfield and the surrounding area.
+Hi, my name is Kerrie McLaughlin, I run a small counselling practice offering a one-to-one adult counselling service to clients within Kings Heath/Moseley and the surrounding areas.

 My practice seeks to support the exploration of issues such as, anxiety or depression, bereavement, stress or relationship breakdown, along with emotional difficulties and childhood issues which may be affecting your life in the present.
 Through my practice, I support my clients to explore their issues as a way of gaining deeper understanding, and to contemplate change, if so desired, in a way which feels appropriate to the client.

 At the heart of my work, regardless of the issues lies the client, I respect the individuality of each client and offer compassion, kindness and respect.
 The relationship between myself and the client is an important part of the work, through this relationship a deeper understanding of the client's concerns may be achieved.

 I am a fully qualified Integrative Counsellor (FD Degree in Integrative Counselling).
 I am also a registered member of The British Association for Counselling and Psychotherapy (BACP).
 As a member of the BACP I fully adhere to it's standards and ethical codes.

 I work using an integration of humanistic methods.
 A humanistic approach focuses on growth and development and encourages self-awareness whilst considering the influences of the past and present upon ongoing issues.

 I integrate into my practice over 25 years experience of working with people in a variety of roles, roles which have required sensitivity, support and compassion, this being particularly pertinent when working with individuals impacted by rape and serious sexual assault.